-Next, we loaded PBO profile as mentioned above and repeated the tests.
+Next, we loaded the PBO profile as mentioned above and repeated the tests.

 This cooler was able to do even better using PBO with a thermal limit of 85°C and efficiency curve adjustment of -30mV.
 It was able to sustain 5.01GHz during a test run of 10 minutes.
 Now, let’s see the CINEBENCH R23.2 score as well:

 We are seeing an improvement in the CPU (Multi-Core) score.
-There is no change as such in a single-core run which is evident as this cooler is able to keep this CPU boosting to 5.40GHz under a single-core load.
+There is no change as such in a single-core run which is evident as this cooler can keep this CPU boosting to 5.40GHz under a single-core load.

 Thank you!
 Please share your positive feedback. 🔋

 How could we improve this post?
 Please Help us. 😔